Fix System Idle Process high CPU usage on Windows 10

 - Press Windows + R, type services.msc and ok

-- This will open services console, scroll down and look for Superfetch
+- This will open the services console, scroll down and look for Superfetch

 - under General, locate Startup type and then set Disabled for it.